-Finally, pursuant to Article 44.1 of the Draft Law, the parties' financial statements and 104. brief reports on party activities are published on the website of the GEC.
-Publication of financial reports is crucial to establishing public confidence in the functions of a political party.153 Article 7 para.
+party.151 Article 7 para.
 3 of the UN Convention against Corruption requires States Parties to consider "taking appropriate legislative and administrative measures (...), to enhance transparency in the funding of candidatures for elected public office and, where applicable, the funding of political parties".
-Council of Europe Recommendation 2003(4) to member states on common rules against corruption in the funding of political parties and electoral campaigns also urges States to provide specific rules to "ensure transparency of donations and avoid secret donations".
-154 As stated in the 2020 Joint Guidelines, "[t]ransparency in party and campaign finance, [...] is important to protect the rights of voters, prevent corruption and keep the wider public informed.
-Voters must have relevant information as to the financial support given to political parties, as this influences decision-making and is a means of holding parties accountable."155 At the same time, it is important to reiterate that transparency or reporting requirements must strike a balance between necessary disclosure and the required privacy and data protection safeguards of individual donors and members, especially if there is a reasonable probability of threats, harassment or reprisals.
-156 Articles 37.7 and 37.8 (and 37.16 regarding donations to lower level branches of a party) provide that the financial statements shall include the full names and addresses of all donors, including the private addresses of individual donors.
-Read together with Article 44 on the public disclosure of political parties' reports, including financial statements, this may mean the publication of all donors' names and private addresses, which raises concerns with regard to the privacy rights of individual donors, as also noted in the 2019 OSCE/ODIHR Opinion.
-157 Hence, it is recommended to remove the private addresses of donors from the report at the time of publication.
+Council of Europe Recommendation 2003(4) to member states on common rules against corruption in the funding of political parties and electoral campaigns also urges States to provide specific rules to "ensure transparency of donations and avoid secret donations".152 As stated in the 2020 Joint Guidelines, "[t]ransparency in party and campaign finance, [...] is important to protect the rights of voters, prevent corruption and keep the wider public informed.
+Voters must have relevant information as to the financial support given to political parties, as this influences decision-making and is a means of holding parties accountable."153 At the same time, it is important to reiterate that transparency or reporting requirements must strike a balance between necessary disclosure and the required privacy and data protection safeguards of individual donors and members, especially if there is a reasonable probability of threats, harassment or reprisals.154 Articles 37.7 and 37.8 (and 37.16 regarding donations to lower level branches of a party) provide that the financial statements shall include the full names and addresses of all donors, including the private addresses of individual donors.
+Read together with Article 44 on the public disclosure of political parties' reports, including financial statements, this may mean the publication of all donors' names and private addresses, which raises concerns with regard to the privacy rights of individual donors, as also noted in the 2019 OSCE/ODIHR Opinion.155 Hence, it is recommended to remove the private addresses of donors from the report at the time of publication.